donghak0205/placesearch/README.md

 ...

 ### 3.Instructions
-> 1. The project is a multi-module project.Both projects must be executed for the function.
+> 1. The project is multi-module project.
+Both projects must be executed for the function.
      placesearch(9090: Main), placesearch-api(9091 : RestApi)
 > 2. Accessible id is user5 ~ user9.
      Inaccessible id is user1~user4.
 When you log in with that ID, it goes to the 403 error page.